Raising your legs bent at the knees. Hanging Leg Raises

 • violation of the integrity of bone tissue and cartilage;

-If you suspect a joint injury, a person is advised to immediately contact an experienced traumatologist.
-The patient may need to be examined and consulted by an orthopedist, rheumatologist, endocrinologist, surgeon.
+If a joint injury is suspected, a person is advised to immediately contact an experienced traumatologist.
+The patient may require examination and consultation with an orthopedist, rheumatologist, endocrinologist, or surgeon.

-Ways to strengthen the ligaments of the knee joint is determined by the root cause of the lesion.
-Often such problems occur with a weak ligamentous apparatus, when any injury or careless movement provokes serious damage that will require long-term treatment.
+Methods for strengthening the ligaments of the knee joint are determined by the root cause of the lesion.
+Often such problems arise when the ligamentous system is weak, when any injury or careless movement provokes serious damage that will require long-term treatment.

 • bone fracture;

-• the occurrence of bursitis, a high tendency to arthritis;
+• the occurrence of bursitis, high tendency to arthritis;

-1. During the recovery period after the removal of the cast.
+1. During the recovery period after plaster removal.

-2. In inflammatory and degenerative lesions (arthrosis, bursitis, arthritis).
+2. For inflammatory and degenerative lesions (arthrosis, bursitis, arthritis).

 4. Excess weight.